MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-infoprotect.md

 ## Can I force all documents to be classified?

 Yes.
-If you require users to classify all files that they save, in the Azure portal, set the option **All documents and emails must have a label** to **On**.
+If you require users to classify all files that they save, in the Azure portal, configure the policy setting **All documents and emails must have a label** to **On**.

 ## Can I remove classification from a file?